datawire/argo-rollouts/docs/features/traffic-management/ambassador.md

 ## Endpoint Resolver

-Argo-Rollout will dynamically modify the `Service` selectors when the rollout starts and when it concludes in order to do version promotion.
-Ambassador mappings use service resolver by default to route traffic to Pods.
-However when the connection is opened, changes in the service selectors aren't directly reflected and traffic can be sent to old pods if they are still alive.
-For this reason, it is important to configure Ambassador mappings to use endpoint resolver to avoid this problem.
+By default, Ambassador uses kube-proxy to route traffic to Pods.
+However we should configure it to bypass kube-proxy and route traffic directly to pods.
+This will provide true L7 load balancing which is desirable in a canary workflow.
+This approach is called [endpoint routing](https://www.getambassador.io/docs/latest/topics/running/load-balancer/) and can be achieve by configuring [endpoint resolvers](https://www.getambassador.io/docs/latest/topics/running/resolvers/#the-kubernetes-endpoint-resolver).

 To configure Ambassador to use endpoint resolver it is necessary to apply the following resource in the cluster: